Kids’ Trip to Hilton Creek Lakes

 * * *

 What a sense of accomplishment!
-And as a bonus—they’ve spent the whole time running wild, carefree, exploring this incredible world with eyes full of wonder.
+And as a bonus—they’ve spent the whole time running wild, carefree, exploring the natural world with a sense of wonder.

 Comments are closed.